Becoming the Unusuals

 Ron Petersen & the Accents (1963-’64) Cut a Record

 In 1964, Ron Petersen and the Accents released their only single ”Linda Lu” b/w “Sticky.”
 The A side “Linda Lu,” lead vocal by Petersen and harmony by George Palmerton, didn’t chart nationally.
 But it received considerable airplay on top 40 radio in the Puget Sound region.
 The record generated lots of buzz and bookings.
 KJR’s popular deejay, Pat O’Day, who was the leading teen dance promoter in the state, was heard at the beginning of the recording introducing Petersen and the Accents.
 Click on the record below to listen to “Linda Lu” at the Unusuals’ YouTube channel.
-(To return to this article from YouTube, use the back arrow on your device.)
+All of the YouTube videos presented here include vintage photos and memorabilia appropriate to the artists listed on the record labels.
+(Use the back arrow on your device to return to this article from YouTube.)

 On the Sticky Side